lpic2book/src/docs/lpic2.208.1.md

 its name, but Apache 2.0 is no longer maintained.
 It is therefore not recommended to use Apache 2.0.
 Instead, Apache 2.4 is recommended to be used by the Apache foundation.
 As a Linux administrator, you may however still encounter Apache 2.0 on servers.
-It is therefore recommended to be familiar with the configuration differences between the different versions.
+It is therefore recommended to familiarize yourself with the configuration differences between the different versions.
 The Apache foundation does provide guidence: Via
 <https://httpd.apache.org/docs/> upgrade documents can be accessed that
 address the necessary steps when upgrading from Apache 2.0 to 2.2, and